 Design is all around us in this very visual world.
 In this course you will be learning how to add to it in highly skilled and thoughtful ways.
 You will learn how to design your own lettering font.
 You will have the opportunity to utilise a variety of digital and traditional mediums/techniques during the application process.
-You will learn bookbinding techniques and develop a Storybook.
 You will develop a stencil and create a spray-painted mural to be digitally placed within situation.
 You will work to a specific design brief creating audience-based works.
 Taking into consideration inspirational graphic and design works, you will develop your own refined products.
 This course would be advantageous if you are considering Design ATAR in Year 11 or 12.